alex3robertson-psycdalex/Mommy-Issues/README.md

 You’re not angry at the world.
 You’re angry enough to fix it.

+And the thing is, I know that in a way, that's what she wanted.
+Not, not the drug use, not the addictions, but the turning me into a cold, ruthless profit machine.
+And I saw it at every step.
+I saw it.
+And eventually, after the juvie shit, I almost bought into it and gave her what she wanted.
+But I'm not doing that anymore.

 Yeah.
 She wanted a surgeon,
 not a poet.